shuyijia/llm4mat-vip/README.md

 7b654ea00980778bc17773c7b1ab29af34d9af2b
 ```

 In general, the latest main branch of torchtune should still be compatible.
-However, if you encounter any compatibility issues, try installing the version referenced above using the provided commit SHA:
+Thus, it is recommended to first follow the installation guide below.
+If you encounter any compatibility issues, try installing the version referenced above using the provided commit SHA:

 ```
+# try the installation guide below before doing this
 git clone https://github.com/pytorch/torchtune.git
 cd torchtune
 git checkout 7b654ea00980778bc17773c7b1ab29af34d9af2b